 Aquarium Reactor Product Line Overview

-There are a (staggering? dizzying?) number of choices out there, when it comes to picking an aquarium reactor.
+There is a (staggering? dizzying?) number of choices out there when it comes to picking an aquarium reactor.
 Here is an overview of some of the most common and popular product lines and aquarium reactor brands:

 Two Little Fishies